rafiko1/jigsaw-multilingual-competition/README.md

 3. Blend predictions from the current model with the previous ensemble predictions - update pseudo-labels
-4. Repeat steps 2 and 3 with various pretrained monolingual and multilingual models
-5. Step 2 can be modified by adding pseudo-labels as training labels
+4. Repeat steps 2 and 3 with various pretrained monolingual and multilingual models.
+Step 2 can also be modified by using pseudo-labels for training.

 ### Code